About the CDM Program

 Whether to receive important health or emergency information or to check on the provision of essential government services, millions of Americans visit government websites every day.
 While increased connectivity has transformed and improved access to government, it also has increased the importance and complexity of our shared risk.
 The growing number of cyber attacks on Federal government networks is growing more sophisticated, aggressive, and dynamic.
 Government computer networks and systems contain information on national security, law enforcement, and other sensitive data, including information about federal employees and others.
 It is paramount that the government protects this information from theft and protects networks and systems from attacks while continually providing essential services to the public and protecting individual privacy, civil rights, and civil liberties.

 DHS established the CDM program to support government efforts to provide adequate, risk-based, and cost-effective cybersecurity.
-DHS works with partners across the entire Federal executive branch civilian government to deploy and maintain an array of sensors for hardware asset management, software asset management and whitelisting, vulnerability management, compliance setting management and feed data about an agency’s cybersecurity flaws and present those risks in an automated and continuously-updated dashboard.
-CDM, which will also be available for state and local entities as well as the defense industrial base sector, provides our stakeholders with the tools they need protect their networks and enhance their ability to see and counteract day-to-day cyber threats.
+CDM, which is also available to state, local, and tribal government entities provides our stakeholders with the tools they need to protect their networks and enhance their ability to identify and mitigate cyber threats.

 How CDM Works

 The CDM program enables government entities to expand their continuous diagnostic capabilities by increasing their network sensor capacity, automating sensor collections, and prioritizing risk alerts.